 Some go even further, asking how King David himself could be Jewish when Ruth, his great-grandmother, was a Moabitess, a pagan.
 But Ruth had told Naomi, “Where you go I will go, and where you lodge I will lodge; your people shall be my people, and your God my God; where you die I will die, and there will I be buried” Ruth 1:16–17.
 With these words Ruth was grafted into God’s people Israel, she became a Jew.

 After that time, as a Jewish woman, she married Boaz Ruth 4:13 and bore Obed Ruth 4:17, the grandfather of King David.
-Some scholars say that her real conversion occurred at the moment of her marriage to Boaz.
+Some say her real conversion occurred at the moment of her marriage to Boaz.
 Since both occurred before she conceived her son Obed, Ruth was certainly a Jewish woman when she entered into the line of Rabbi Yeshua Mt 1:5.

 The Witness of Love